idupree/llvm-doc/MappingHighLevelConstructsToLLVMIR.rst

 --------------------
-The translation of function definitions depends on a range of factors, ranging from the calling convention in use, whether the function is exception-aware or not, and whether the function is to be publicly available outside the module.
+The translation of function definitions depends on a range of factors, ranging from the calling convention in use, whether the function is exception-aware or not, and if the function is to be publicly available outside the module.

 Simple Functions